SWEG-2015EC-Batch/Mr-Robot/ETS1152_15_Robel_Ermiyas/ACTIVITY_3.1/PRINTING_PATTERNS/RECTANGLE_USING*/CODE.md

 Problem Description:
 1,Problem Discription
-Program to draw rectangle with continous letter
+Program to draw rectangle with continous letter,

 2,Program Analysis
 Input
 row , column

 process
 use loop for row and column

 Output
 rectangle with letter

-Algorithm Design:
+3. Algorithm Design:
 1. Start
 2. Use two nested for loops to iterate through each row and column of the rectangle.
 3. In the outer for loop, iterate from 1 to 5 to represent each row.